siberianfox/tinygwiki/Flow-Control-and-Footers.md

 1. Keep the serial channel open so that feedholds characters (!'s) can be injected at any time
 1. Keep a flow of status reports back to the host to report on command status and system state changes

+Turns out this is actually a hard problem.

+* Many commands will end up in the planner buffer, and it's possible that a line of Gcode will consume from 0 to 4 buffers.
+Possibly more. basically, any command that needs to be synchronized with file execution needs to be queued, so this includes M commands, spindle commands, dwells, etc. Since it's possible to put multiple non-mode-related commands on the same Gcode line there can be more than 1 command per line that ends up in the planner queue.
+This mostly happens at the start of the Gcode file during setup.
+It's rare during actual Gcode move execution.

+* Further complicating things is that the generation of queue reports is not always one-to-one with commands sent.
+When a QR is requested it is not sent until the system "gets around to" doing transmissions.
+In other words, the request is queued but the report is not generated or sent yet.
+If the system is really busy pushing out a lot of really short Gcode lines - e.g. 5 or 10 ms each, it's going to spend it's time generating and pulsing those lines, not sending text.
+So in heavy cases there may be multiple requests for QRs made before one is actually sent.
+When one IS sent it does reflect the current state of the system - it may have "humped" a few states, however.
+This is unavoidable if you want to the system to prioritize step generation and processing new moves over serial IO.

+* Even with very rapid movement the planner queue does not need to be full to optimally plan.
+Typically about 8 buffers are required for optimal planning

+* The minimum time for a MOVE in the planner to execute is 5 ms, occasionally less.
+Non-moves (e.g. M codes) may execute faster.
+So on average 8 buffers would take a minimum of 40 ms, probably longer.
+20 would take 100 ms, probably longer.
+This gives you an idea of how fast the host must react to prevent queue starvation.

+* Know that the serial buffer will hold an input line until there are at least 4 buffers available in the planner queue.
+This is to ensure that the line can be processed, and will not result in an exception.

+* The current queue depth is 28 buffers, and could be made somewhat larger if need be.

 ## Current Flow Control Options
 The following methods are currently possible and supported